SecurityHandbook/handbook/en/iot/andr.md

 <br>

 ## Android security model:
 Android has a robust layered security model.
 It's based on linux kernel, implements <abbr title="Mandatory Access Control">MAC</abbr> and mitigations against *memory corruption* exploits  &ndash; Android is the only linux distribution that disallows exectuing *non-<abbr title="Position Independent Executable">PIE</abbr>* code.
-Each application is assigned its own unique user ID and sandboxed, therefore cannot operate with any other application and is only allowed to operate with files/OS components to which it gains permission from the device owner.
+Each application is assigned its own unique user ID and sandboxed, thus cannot operate with any other application and is only allowed to operate with files/OS components to which it gains permission from the device owner.

 ![Android Security Model](https://faq.mople71.cz/img/en/and.png)

-> A little more theory on the Android security model
+> More theory regarding the Android security model

 #### Kernel:
 Android is based on the linux kernel.
-While linux kernel may not the best available option when it comes to security, it offers Android a decent permission model based on users and user groups, process isolation etc. Furthermore the security perspective of the kernel has been gaining more attention recently and it's constantly getting better.
+While linux kernel may not be the best available option when it comes to security, it offers Android a decent permission model based on users and user groups, process isolation etc. Furthermore, the security perspective of the kernel has been getting more attention lately and it's constantly getting better.

 #### MAC:
-Android **Kitkat** and above use a modified version of the linux MAC *SELinux* &ndash; **SEAndroid**.
+Android **Kitkat** and above use a modified version of the linux MAC **SELinux** &ndash; *SEAndroid*.
 SEAndroid significantly reduces the attack surface and also plays a major role in Android's permission model.
-Only a tiny piece of code now runs with full root permissions because of SEAndroid.
+Only a tiny piece of code now runs with full root permissions thanks to SEAndroid.
 The MAC implementation received significant enhancements in versions **Lollipop** and **Oreo**.

 #### Apps:
-Android requires every application to be digitally signed &ndash; an unsigned application cannot be installed.
-In addition, it implements several security check points for apps, based on which an app can be marked as malicious and prevented from installing (this feature requires Google services).
-Furthermore the default configuration only allows installation from the preinstalled app store &ndash; usually **Google Play**.
+Android requires all applications to be digitally signed &ndash; an unsigned app cannot be installed.
+In addition, it implements several security checks for apps, based on which the app can be marked as malicious and prevented from installing (this feature requires Google services).
+Furthermore, the default configuration only allows installation from the preinstalled app store &ndash; usually **Google Play**.

-All applications are confined in a sandbox (*IsolatedProcess*), meaning each application is isolated from other applications and the OS.
-Android implements a **seccomp** sandbox that offers advanced isolation capabilities and results in better security.
-This sandbox is internally used eg. by *Google Chrome*.
+All apps are confined in a sandbox (*IsolatedProcess*), meaning each app is isolated from others and the OS.
+Android **Oreo** and above widely implements a **seccomp** sandbox that offers advanced isolation capabilities and results in better security.
+Seccomp sandbox is internally used eg. by *Google Chrome*.

-Android **Marshmallow** and above offer an enhanced permission model &ndash; user can configure to which files/components the application gains access.
+Android **Marshmallow** and above offers an advanced permission model &ndash; user can configure to which files/components the application gains access.
 The stock permission manager is still imperfect as it doesn't offer configuration of several important permissions, but othervise works flawlessly unlike the third-party permission managers (such as *XPrivacy*).

 Features dependent on Google services (eg. *VerifyApps*, *Google Play Protect*) will not be discussed here.